 • Sun wear and lighting evaluations

 • Recommendations of high-tech devices such as electronic magnifiers and computer adaptations

 • Referral to other professionals such as social workers, vision rehabilitation teachers and/or orientation and mobility specialists.

 Our comprehensive low vision evaluation carefully assesses the patient’s current visual status, identifies goals and visual needs, and designs an individualized rehabilitation plan to meet these needs.

-The Pediatrics Unit provides comprehensive eye exams for infants, preschoolers, school-aged children and children with special needs.
-The unit also provides vision therapy for infants and preschoolers, as well as consultation services in the diagnosis and treatment of pediatric patients.
-The Pediatrics Unit is a clinical, research and educational unit.
-The Service is staffed by optometrists who specializes in the eye and vision care of young children and are committed to providing the highest level of primary and secondary care for our patients.
+Provides comprehensive eye exams for infants, preschoolers, school-aged children and children with special needs.
+Pediatrics also provides vision therapy for infants and preschoolers, as well as consultation services in the diagnosis and treatment of pediatric patients.
+Pediatrics is a clinical, research and educational unit staffed by optometrists who specializes in the eye and vision care of young children and are committed to providing the highest level of primary and advanced care for our patients.

 Infants Vision Unit

 Serves the visual needs of children from birth through four years of age.

 Serves the visual needs of children (up to age 21) with physical and developmental challenges, including initial evaluations and any necessary rehabilitative care.
 This unit works closely with occupational, physical and speech therapists.